I put on my boots and open the door to my house and step outside. Immediately the blinding white strikes my eyes.

-I taught at 14 different schools prior to coming to Hokkaido, but I have never experienced such a wonderful atmosphere in school.
-I have taught at great schools before, but my classes now are always genki and happy.
+I taught at 14 different schools prior to coming to Hokkaido, but I have never experienced such a wonderful atmosphere in the schools.
+I have taught at great schools before, but my classes now are always genki (energetic) and happy.
 It makes my job so much fun!

 They don’t complain when I give them homework and they always seem to be smiling.
 There is also a noticeable lack of monster parents here as well.
 The parents here are fun to talk to and they invite me to their house for dinner or invite me to go out drinking.
 Both of which have never happened to me before.